 Elsewhere, the Green Bay Packers fell five spots to 12th place after a blowout loss at the hands of Eli Manning and the New York Giants.

-Here’s where each squad sits in the rankings after Week 12, featuring some stats, notes, thoughts and figures for every team in the NFL.
+Here’s where each squad sits in the NFL Power Rankings after Week 12, featuring some stats, notes, thoughts and figures for every team in the league.

 KP’s NFL Power Rankings: November 29, 2012